mslusarz/csv-nix-tools/doc/csv-add-substring.1.md

 # DESCRIPTION #

-XXX
+Read CSV stream from standard input and print it back to standard output with a new column produced by extracting substring of another column.

--c name
+-c *NAME*
-:   XXX
+:   use column *NAME* as an input data

--n new-name
+-n *NEW-NAME*
-:   XXX
+:   create column *NEW-NAME* as an output

--p start-pos
+-p *START-POS*
-:   XXX
+:   start from position *START-POS*; first character has position 1; negative value mean starting from the end of string

--l length
+-l *LENGTH*
-:   XXX
+:   take *LENGTH* characters from string; must not be negative

 -s, --show
 :   print output in table format